Menu

 When you’re waiting on a new house to be built, it’s a good idea to talk with the site boss about proper basement or crawl space ventilation.
 While the foundation is being laid, the builders will already have a blueprint to work with based on the specifications that were discussed or to model.

-However, if you purchased an older home with a basement that is dank and musty, it may be a good idea to reevaluate the foundation vents and determine whether they need to be replaced and/or if more need to be added.
+However, if you purchased an older home with a basement that is dank and musty, it may be a good idea to reevaluate and possibly think about replacing foundation vents and determine whether they need to be replaced and/or if more need to be added.

 Say you get lucky and the only thing you have to do is replace the existing foundation vents.
 The tools you will need for this job include: